BloomTech-Labs/ds/docs/planning.md

 - [Building Machine Learning Powered Applications](https://mlpowered.com/pdf/BMLPA_Chapter_1.pdf), PDF pages 23-32.
 - [Five Questions Data Science Answers](https://brohrer.github.io/five_questions_data_science_answers.html)

-## What data do you have?
+## Assess your data.
+What do you have?
 What do you need?
 What can you get?

-DS is required to answer these data assessment questions during the Planning phase.
+During the Planning phase, you are required to assess your data.
+What data do you have now?
+What data do you need, to solve the user problem?
+What data can you get?

 You could make a table that looks something like this:

 |                        | Size | Features | Labels |
 |------------------------|------|----------|--------|